North Ryde

 North Ryde displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-North Ryde's dwellings, as per the latest Census, consisted of 58.1% houses and 41.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+North Ryde's dwelling structure, as per the latest Census, consisted of 58.1% houses and 41.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in North Ryde was 29.1%, similar to Sydney metro, with the rest being mortgaged (33.3%) or rented (37.6%).
+Home ownership in North Ryde was at 29.1%, similar to Sydney metro, with the rest being mortgaged (33.3%) or rented (37.6%).
 The median monthly mortgage repayment was $2,700, higher than Sydney metro's average of $2,427.
 Median weekly rent in North Ryde was $520, compared to Sydney metro's $470.
-Nationally, North Ryde's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+Nationally, North Ryde's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing